FIFA Ethics Committee: History

 Since 1998, FIFA has implemented an increasing number of rules and regulations intended to modernize and improve the accountability and transparency of its governance processes.
 In the wake of accusations of bribery of referees in 2006, FIFA decided to create an Ethics Committee, with the aim of investigating allegations of corruption in football.
 In the beginning, the Ethics Committee was first headed by Sebastian Coe, and between 2010 and 2012 by the former Swiss football player and attorney at law Claudio Sulser.

 However, it was not until 2011 that Mark Pieth, a criminal law professor at the University of Basel, Switzerland, and head of the so-called FIFA Independent Governance Committee (IGC), started to assess the FIFA-structures.
 Pieth subsequently published a report with suggestions for an indepth reform of the Ethics Committee in order to establish a modernized body for FIFA-internal investigations and jurisdiction.
 The ICG was constituted as an external advisory board for FIFA by the Executive Committee on 17 December 2011.
 It had a mandate until the end of 2013.

 In the beginning, the IGC-report received substantial criticism, including from within the IGC itself.
 Sylvia Schenk, sports adviser of Transparency International (TI), criticized that Pieth received payments from FIFA for his work.
 Schenk refrained from becoming a member of IGC.
-Roger A. Pielke, Jr., who also authored an publication on the accountability of FIFA, stated in his blog The Least Thing that Pieth, or his Basel-based Institute of Governance, had received USD 128,000 for his work and could therefore not be regarded as acting independent.
+Roger A. Pielke, Jr., who also authored a publication on the accountability of FIFA, stated in his blog The Least Thing that Pieth, or his Basel-based Institute of Governance, had received US$128,000 for his work and could therefore not be regarded as acting independent.
 Pieth, however, replied that it is best practice for any organization to remunerate audit reports, because "we can't start asking audit firms to do their job for free just to make sure they are independent."

 Much controversy also erupted around the question whether the IGC should be allowed to take a stance on earlier cases of potential corruption.
 Meanwhile, this issue has been codified in the 2012 FIFA Code of Ethics.
-The Ethics Committee’s Investigatory Chamber has the right to investigate into previous allegations of bribery.
+The Ethics Committee's Investigatory Chamber has the right to investigate into previous allegations of bribery.

 The FIFA Ethics Committee has a history of corruption and controversy.
 The 2014 World Cup in Brazil was criticized for fraudulent billing and producing hundreds of tons of waste from the building and usage of stadiums.
-From 2014 and on, pressure built as the public and the media recognized inconsistencies and policy violations in FIFA-run tournaments.
-The FIFA Ethics Committee struggles, according to Sahiba Gill of "Whose Game?
-FIFA, Corruption, and the Challenge of Global Governance", to understand why its past reforms and public addresses don't suffice, and why they should ultimately resort to complete public transparency.
+From 2014 onwards, pressure began to build as both public and general media recognized inconsistencies and policy violations across FIFA-run tournaments.
+According to Sahiba Gill, author of "Whose Game?
+FIFA, Corruption, and the Challenge of Global Governance", the FIFA Ethics Committee's ignorant confusion towards its past reforms and public addresses don't suffice.
+Gill would go on to suggest that complete public transparency is the only viable avenue left for FIFA.